jss367/blog/_posts/2020-08-19-What if the dos was funded like the dod.md

 What if the Department of State was funded like the Department of Defense?

 The Department of Defense (DoD) is well-known for funding research and development into new technology.
 That funding is to pursue research into technologies that the military is interested in.
-This is a wide range of technology and includes things that are military-specific such as missile technology all the way to civilian
+This is a wide range of technology and includes things that are military-specific such as missile technology all the way to civilian purposes.
+Some of this innovation does bleed over into the economy and the lives of everyday people.
+People often use the innovation that is spurred by the military as a justification for its budget.
+But what if that money were given to the State Department instead.
+What would the world look like?

-.
+We're undergoing a revolution in artificial intelligence, in particular natural language process (NLP) and computer vision (CV).
+The military has interests in both, but they're not as transferable.
+If the DOS had that same money, would we be developing CV techniques to identify crop diseases?
+That seems more useful to me.
+Or NLP techniques to help people learn new languages?
+The current DOS budget is somewhere around $50 billion.
+What if it were $500 billion?
+What research would it be guiding?